derhuerst/url-parser-cli/readme.md

 ## Contributing

-If you have a question or have difficulties using `parse-url-cli`, please double-check your code and setup first.
-If you think you have found a bug or want to propose a feature, refer to [the issues page](https://github.com/derhuerst/parse-url-cli/issues).
+If you have a question or have difficulties using `url-parser-cli`, please double-check your code and setup first.
+If you think you have found a bug or want to propose a feature, refer to [the issues page](https://github.com/derhuerst/url-parser-cli/issues).